Aeroluna/LunaCoopMod/README.md

 Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that end up doing 0.5 damage to a Zergling that has +1 armor.
 Reducing the amount of active Destroyers but making them more impactful should better match the visual intensity of their bouncing attack.

+- Increased Destroyer warp-in time from 2 seconds to 5 seconds.

+Destroyers having such a low warp-in time made the warp-in finish before the animation, looking buggy.

 - Buffed Alarak's Soul Absorption passive to additionally proc when friendly units die.

 Friendly units shouldn't be dying anyways, so why not get some value when it happens?